2infinitee/learning-tech/01-getting-started-nav.md

 ### Just me rambling on... for context.

 Businesses want to run efficently.
 In theory having a server with GUI consumes more resources and time.
 Just think about it, although graphics may consume more compute, memory and storage its more work for a computer, more electricity to keep it thinking and more electricity means more money.
-When you have hundrends and even thousands of servers with these extra GUI the mone stacks up.
+When you have hundrends and even thousands of servers with these extra GUI the all stack up.

-One of the perks of a command-line on servers like Linux/Unix are the ability to run scripts too.
-Scripts are kind of like a programming language but differ in that they use command-line commands.
+One of the perks of a command-line on servers like Linux/Unix is the ability to run scripts.
+Scripts are kind of like a programming language but different in that they use command-line and system instructions.
 You can write them in a file from top to bottom and it will run the directions from top to bottom.

-On Windows Servers, especially older operating systems, can run on scripts (often in the form of a file extention .exe) but are notorious for their GUI which is fatiguing sometimes because you have to constantly interact with it and if the connection is poor/slow or just plain unresponsive using it becomes frustrating.
-I will say they they do manage users and teams a lot better.
-Which is why you will see more business us Windows Servers for managing their account creations for anyone new or deleting the obsolete.
+On Windows Servers, especially older operating systems, can run on scripts (often in the form of a file  called .exe) but are notorious for their GUI which is fatiguing sometimes because you have to constantly interact with it and if the connection is poor/slow/unresponsive using it becomes frustrating.
+I will say Windows Server do manage users and access a lot better but for development they are a nightmare.

 > This managing tool/application is called Active Directory; AD for short.

 Knowing how to navigate on the command-line will help you become a better coder (aka programmer, developer).
 Some of the tools you will commonely use to help you stay in sync with your team is heavly command-line based.